waldronmatt/base-boilerplate/README.md

-# Base Template
+# Base Boilerplate

-Basic template repository to be reused for a variety of JavaScript-based projects.
+Basic boilerplate repository to be reused for a variety of JavaScript-based projects.

 ## Installation